goldlabel-apps/goldlabelopensource/gatsby/src/markdown/docs/plugins/pingpong.md

 ---
 > Pingpong combines analytics with messaging allowing website owners to talk directly to their users in real time

+## PingDialog.tsx

+Takes fbId: string | null

+When the value of `pingFbId` is null, the Ping Dialog is closed, unmounted and not subscribed to the firebase document matching `fbId`.

+When the fbId is a correctly formatted string and exists in the collection we subscribe to the document with the uid in firestore in cleaned up React effect hook

 #### Firestore Database

 Firebase's Firestore Database is a cloud-hosted NoSQL database provided by Google.
 Developers can build event based applications by synchronizing data between clients and database with no server layer requirement